-In US and China, the DMFs for drug substances should both be prepared in the format of CTD M4Q.
+In the United States and China, the DMFs for drug substances should both be prepared in the format of CTD M4Q.

-However, in China the eCTD is not enforced yet so the whole dossier shall be submitted in CD form and paper formats still.
+In China, the eCTD is not enforced yet so the whole dossier must be submitted in CD form and paper formats still.

 5- Review of DMFs

-However, in China the review of all DMFs will start with the “Completeness Assessment”, which means the DMF number will only be issued after CDE make sure the holder submit all required information (both administrative and technical) at least in format.
+In China, the review of all DMFs begins with the “Completeness Assessment”, which means the DMF number will only be issued after CDE makes sure the holder submitted all required information (both administrative and technical).

 6- The different meaning of the status mark